mrltfygn/selenium-webdriver-cucumber/Assignments.md

 ## Exercise 9

 1. Create a new scenario with steps to open the personal data page.
 2. Create a new step that allows you to fill in your personal data with a single step.
-Use a cucumber datatable to pass your test data to the steps file.
+Use the first method explained in the [DataTables](DataTables.md) document to pass your test data to the steps file.
-> Use the first two methods explained on [this page](http://www.thinkcode.se/blog/2014/06/30/cucumber-data-tables) to experiment with the different methods of passing data to your steps file.

 ## Exercise 10

-1. Create a new scenario with steps to open the personal data page.
+1. Create a new scenario in the feature file.
+Now we are going to create a single step that will allow us to open the personal data page.
+2. Create a new step that allows you to fill in everything you need to reach the personal data page.
+Use the second method explained in the [DataTables](DataTables.md) document to pass your test data to the steps file.

+## Exercise 11

+1. In the previous exercise we created one step to reach the personal data page.
+Now we will create one step to fill in all the personal data.
+Read method 3 explained in the [DataTables](DataTables.md) document.
 2. In your project structure, create a new package in **src/test/java/com/capgemini/** called **helpers** (a package is a folder).
 3. In this package create a new Java class and give it the name **PersonalData**.
 4. Add all the fields that you need to fill in the PersonalData page as private variables to the class `PersonalData`.
 5. Create a new step in your feature file to pass on PersonalData to your steps file.
-> You can now use the 3rd method described on [this page](http://www.thinkcode.se/blog/2014/06/30/cucumber-data-tables) to pass on the personal data to the steps file.

-## Exercise 11

-1. Use [faker](https://github.com/DiUS/java-faker) to generate random data for the personal data you created in Exercise 10.
+The Gherkin example is given in method 3 of the [DataTables](DataTables.md) document.

 ## Exercise 12

+When filling in large amounts of data (like personal data) your feature file can become quite cluttered with unnecessary information.
+It can then be an option to use method 4 in the [DataTables](DataTables.md) document.

+1. Create a new scenario.
+2. Use the step you created before to bring you the personal data page
+3. Create a new step as explained in method 4 of the [DataTables](DataTables.md) document in which you only fill in 'Marital status' and 'Income type'.
+4. Generate the rest of the data as explained.
+5. Fill in these values

+# Extra exercises

+## Exercise 13

 1. The website is responding too fast for your eyes to follow everything.
    We can add screenshots at key points to see what is happening on each page.